 State Agencies | Online Services

 The Air Lab, located at 4675 Homer Ohio Lane in Groveport, Ohio, is the main test and repair facility for Ohio EPA's ambient air monitoring program.
 The Air Lab also maintains associated support equipment such as data loggers, modems, chart recorders and meteorological devices.
-Technical assistance for continuous monitoring equipment is provided to any Ohio EPA District Office and Local Air Pollution Control Agency.
+Technical assistance for continuous monitoring equipment is provided to any Ohio EPA District Office and Local Air Agency.
 Air Lab staff are also responsible for maintaining the RADS (Remote Air Data System).
 The following list provides information about the instrumentation used to monitor the six criteria pollutants.

 Sulfur dioxide (SO2) is measured continuously by instruments using the fundamental principle of fluorescence.
 Fluorescent analyzers irradiate an ambient air sample with ultraviolet light at 213.8 nm.
 Sulfur dioxide gas molecules absorb a portion of this energy, then re-emit the energy at a characteristic wavelength of light.
 This light energy emitted by SO2 molecules is sensed by a photomultiplier tube and converted to an electronic signal proportional to the concentration of SO2 present.